 The right moisture level

-We recommend having a dew point sensor connected to our air dehumidifier for pressure boosting stations.
-It then senses the temperature of the coldest surface in the room (pipes) and which then controls the dehumidifier to extract as much water from the air so that condensation does not occur.
+We recommend having a dew point sensor connected to our air dehumidifier for pressure stations.
+In this way the temperature of the coldest surface in the room (the pipes) control the dehumidifier in an optimal way to extract the water needed to avoid condensation and any damages from humidity.

-We do not have to knock any holes in the walls or pull long pipes and our dehumidification technology is as energy efficient in cold as hot spaces.
+We do not need to install any unnecessary ventilation pipes and our dehumidification technology is as energy efficient at low temperature.
 The dehumidifier can be mounted on a wall bracket which allows it to be easily mounted on the wall so that the floor is kept free in the station building.
 Regular 1-phase 230V plug is enough to get started.
-The water is most easily led away with a hose to a swamp or other runoff.
+The water is easily handled with a hose to a swamp or other runoff.
 If there is no run-off, it is possible to dissolve with a collecting vessel or pump to divert the condensate.

-Airwatergreen currently has a large number of installations in pressure boosting stations.
-In some cases, the dehumidifier works independently against the set dew point and in other cases it is connected to the existing monitoring system.
-The products are built to withstand the tough environment that applies with few moving parts and well thought out material choices and an IP63 classification.
+The Airwatergreen dehumidifiers are built to withstand the tough environment that applies and well thought out material choices and an IP63 classification.
 The air passing through the dehumidifiers not only dehumidified but also filtered so that dust and insects are caught.
-It creates the conditions for a good work environment!

 A typical configuration includes: